bprager/NewYearsCards/README.md

 ## Quick Start

 1. Create a Google service account and download its JSON key.
 Save it to `Keys/google-sheet-key.json` (or point `SERVICE_ACCOUNT_KEY` to it).
 Do not commit this file.
-Setup guide: https://docs.cloud.google.com/iam/docs/keys-create-delete
+Setup guide: https://docs.cloud.google.com/iam/docs/keys-create-delete (see also docs/GOOGLE_AUTH.md)
 2. Copy `.env.example` to `.env` and set variables.
    - Required:
      - `SHEET_URL="https://docs.google.com/spreadsheets/d/<id>/edit#gid=0"`